Rules and Procedures

 - The candidate must provide the Library with two copies (one in PDF format on a CD, and one hard copy) of the final approved manuscript of the thesis for format verification and binding.
 Each copy should include a completed and signed Thesis Approval Form.
 The librarian shall fill and sign the Library Clearance Form.
 Besides the student’s copy, two copies of the thesis report will remain at the library, and one copy should be sent to the thesis advisor.

 - The advisor sends the grade/Change-of-Grade form together with the duly filled and signed Thesis/Project Approval Form and Library Clearance Form to the Registrar’s Office after securing the department chair’s and the school dean’s signatures.

-Forms can be found in the Thesis Guidelines section on the LAU Libraries main page.
+Forms can be found in the Thesis Guidelines document.

 Students shall apply for graduation at the beginning of the semester in which they expect to graduate.
 They shall fill out the appropriate form at the Registrar’s Office.
 Candidates for graduation will be officially notified of any requirements that they have not completed.

 A graduate assistantship is intended to enhance students’ educational experiences, through providing academic services to their department/school, such as teaching and research.
 In return, a percentage of their tuition fee is waived.

 - To be eligible for graduate assistantship, the student shall take a minimum of 6 credits and a maximum of 9 credits in the fall and spring semesters and a minimum of 3 credits and a maximum of 6 credits in summer.
 Students taking 6 credits + thesis (total of 12 credits) are also eligible, but this is a privilege to be enjoyed for one semester only, tied to writing the thesis, and cannot be extended to another semester.
 Students who are left with one course to graduate and students registered for 12 credits in their last semester may be granted assistantship.